 Our Savior provides Spanish instruction to all students in preschool through grade 8.

 How do the school test scores compare to area schools?

-Kindergarten through third grade students will be given the Children’s Progress Academic Assessment six times throughout the year.
-Testing occurs two times in the fall, two times in the winter, and two times in the spring.
-Students in grades 4-8 will be given MAPS three times a year; fall, winter, and spring.
+Kindergarten through 8th grade students will be given MAPS (Measures of Academic Progress® (MAP®)) three times a year; fall, winter, and spring.
 Teachers will share the MAP results with parents at the fall and winter Parent Teacher Conferences.
 Spring results will be sent home for parents to review.
 Teachers and/or parents may request a conference to discuss the results.

 How can I be involved in my child’s education?

 Our Savior encourages parents to take an active role in their child’s education.
 Our school offers a variety of activities and degrees of involvement throughout the school year.
 Fundraising projects and other volunteer activities provide ways to be visible and give a precious gift of time.

 How is the school administered?

 Currently, our school is run by a part-administrator.
 A volunteer team of parents are part of our Education Committee that provides financial, communication, academic, and marketing committees to support the vision and mission of the school.
 Our Savior School is a ministry of Our Savior Lutheran Church.